These pin’s were made for walking.

 Fragrant

-A small nurse who I hadn’t seen before soon comes into the room with all sorts of alcoholic, scrub and scary Russian bottles.
-I’m shown the Vodka bath I’m to have, using a handful of cloths to use after a rinse shower.
-One for the overall body and the other for the more delicate areas.
-For example no one wants that reminder of when you once sprayed deodorant down there. 😉
+In comes a small nurse I haven’t seen before, armed with all sorts of alcoholic scrubs and scary-looking Russian bottles.
+I’m shown the vodka bath I’m to have – a handful of cloths for wiping down after a rinse shower.
+One cloth for the full body, another for the more delicate areas.

-I lift them to the light, sigh and relent.
-All white – badly cut under length pants and the boxiest cut top I think I’ve ever seen.
-I fear that I’m going to look like a very bad background artist on Tenko for the next week or a bit of an odd John Lennon sit-in.
+I lift the clothes up to the light and sigh.
+All white.
+Badly cut, under-length pants and the boxiest top I’ve ever seen.
+I fear I’m about to look like a very bad background artist on Tenko, or some oddball in a John Lennon sit-in.

-Of course in relenting, I’ll do the pants – no harm there I guess.
-But I’m going to be comfortable in my t-shirt and underwear.
-No more film crews I hope.
+I relent – I’ll do the pants.
+No harm there.
+But I’m wearing my own t-shirt and underwear.
+No more film crews, I hope.

 wilson_01